mnarasimhan02/WeSport/README.md

 # WeSport - Location based social connect app

-WeSport allows people to connect with each other to play games and stay active and sport a halthy life style
+WeSport allows people to connect with each other to play games and stay active and sport a healthy life style

 ## Features